solid/process/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour should be reported to the [ODI Ombuds](mailto:solid-ombuds@theodi.org).
+Instances of abusive, harassing, or otherwise unacceptable behaviour as defined in the [W3C Code of Conduct]([https://](https://www.w3.org/policies/code-of-conduct/)) should be reported to the [ODI Ombuds](mailto:solid-ombuds@theodi.org).

 All reports of violations will be reviewed and investigated promptly and fairly and handled under confidentiality.

 ## Enforcement Guidelines

-The Code of Conduct Committee will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+The Code of Conduct Committee, made up of one or more ODI Solid Ombuds, will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct: